RikardLegge/legge-vm/README.md

 100K lines of code per second on an 2.6 GHz Intel Core i7 9750H for compilation, type checking and tree shaking.

 ## Experiments
-Since this is a project for leaning and testing out ideas, here are a few esoteric functions of the compiler.
+Since this is a project for leaning and testing out ideas, here are a few exotic functions of the compiler.

 ### Side effect based tree shaker
 Currently all external function are marked as having a side effect and only code which will result in a side effect